hakeem-amsagguine/linux/Documentation/hwmon/hp-wmi-sensors.rst

 ===========

-Hewlett-Packard (and some HP Compaq) business-class computers report hardware monitoring information via Windows Management Instrumentation (WMI).
+Hewlett-Packard (and some HP Compaq) business-class computers report hardware monitoring information via linux Management Instrumentation (WMI).
 This driver exposes that information to the Linux hwmon subsystem, allowing userspace utilities like ``sensors`` to gather numeric sensor readings.